auth0/docs/quickstarts/android/04-user-profile.md

 ### 2. Request User Data

-Using your previously stored credentials (in this example, stored in the Application Singleton) to request the data.
+Use your previously stored credentials (in this example, stored in the Application Singleton) to request the data.

         client.tokenInfo(App.getInstance().getUserCredentials().getIdToken())
                 .start(new BaseCallback<UserProfile>() {